Diamond League Silesia and the world record that was believed to be untouchable

 "This is a very special feeling, unbelievable," said Ingebrigtsen immediately after the race, "I had hoped to challenge the world record here, but because of my training I could never predict exactly what time I was capable of.
 I never thought I could run 7:17.
 At the beginning the pace felt very fast, but as the race went on I found my rhythm.
 The 3000 m is a tough course - after 4-5 laps the lactic acid sets in, but you have to persevere.
 The heat was a challenge today, but that's the same for everyone.
 My team and I were well prepared with ice vests and sufficient hydration.
 Now I want to challenge the world records at all distances - but always one step at a time."

-Ethiopian Berihu Aregawi, Olympic silver medalist in the 10,000 m, ran second in 7:21.28 minutes, the third best performance of all time.
+Ethiopian Berihu Aregawi, Olympic silver medalist in the 10,000 m, ran the third best performance of all time in second place in 7:21.28 minutes.

 “The world record is within reach.”